SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 ##### Execution order
 The order of the middleware is important.
 In the following it is decribed in which order the middleware is executed.
-1. The section `customMiddlewares` before `thirdPartyMiddlewares`.
-This means, if a custom and a third party middleware should be both applied before or after the same middleware, the custom middlware will be executed first.
+1. The section `customMiddlewares` before `npmMiddlewares`.
+This means, if a custom and a third party middleware from should be both applied before or after the same middleware, the custom middlware will be executed first.
 2. Multiple middlewares within the same section are executed in the provided order.